 Airing weekly on the PBS primetime schedule, Independent Lens is television’s largest showcase of independent documentary film.
 Each week we bring you another original documentary film, made by one of the best independent filmmakers working today.
 Independent Lens films have won 16 George Foster Peabody Awards, five Alfred I. duPont-Columbia University Awards, two Primetime and 11 News & Documentary Emmy Awards, and have received seven Academy Award nominations.
-In addition, Independent Lens was the winner of the 2013 International Documentary Association Best Continuing Series Award and of the 2014 and 2015 International Documentary Association Best Curated Series and is nominated again in 2016 in the same category.
+Independent Lens won the 2013, 2014, and 2015 International Documentary Association (IDA) Award for Best Curated Series and is nominated again in 2016 in the same category.

 All along the way, Independent Lens will bring these rich stories to even wider, more diverse audiences, engage communities in conversations through Indie Lens Pop-Up, and provide an authentic space for many voices.

 Independent Lens airs Monday nights on most PBS member stations.
 Check your local listings, and don’t miss an episode!
 Follow us on Facebook and Twitter, and join our newsletter to keep up to date with the latest news, updates, promotions, reviews, and schedule.